 - Anyone else who is involved in receiving and resolving a student enquiry

 If the concept of a Student Information Desk is new to you – here’s a quick recap: It’s an online ‘enquiry management’ system that basically lets us manage enquiries from applicants and existing students via email and web form submissions along with the traditional problems or enquiries raised face-to-face at a help desk.
 The system records and track queries and any related correspondence, providing the student with a reference number so that they can track progress via the SID student portal.
-It will also capture case and diary / appointment management.
 So students will be able to raise questions, report a problem or ask for help and staff will be able to provide an answer or pass on to colleagues in other teams or departments who will then respond and provide the answer via a single end-to-end solution across any student support service across the University.

 The identity of the student is recorded and becomes part of the on-going record of information stored about that student.